Secondary Mirror Size Calculator

 The distance between the primary and secondary mirror in a telescope is known as the “secondary mirror separation” or “secondary mirror distance.”
 This distance is a critical parameter in the optical design of a telescope and plays a role in determining the focal length and overall performance.

-See also Kohlrabi Plant Spacing Calculator
+See also Interquartile Range Calculator

 The specific distance between the primary and secondary mirror can vary depending on the telescope design and manufacturer specifications.
 It is typically determined based on the desired focal length and other optical considerations.